Connect with us

 Makkah Royal Clock Tower.
 PHOTO | COURTESY

-The 120-floor building was built as part of King Abdulaziz Endowment Project, which sought to modernise Mecca to offer world-class accommodation to the city’s visitors and residents.
+The 120-floor building was built as part of the King Abdulaziz Endowment Project, which sought to modernise Mecca to offer world-class accommodation to the city’s visitors and residents.

 4. Ping An Finance Center